webix-hub/docs/data/api/rules_ischecked.md

 @short:
 	checks whether a checkbox is checked

+@returns:
+- valid    boolean   true if value is positive

 @example:

 rules:{ // component's name is used to apply the rule to it